Position: Outreach Associate

 In 2018, GiveWell tracked $140 million in donations to our recommended charities as a direct result of our research.
 Our research has received accolades from Peter Singer (who featured it in his manifesto on giving, The Life You Can Save), Nicholas Kristof (who featured it in Half The Sky), and media including the New York Times, Wall Street Journal, USA Today, CNN and NPR, and many others .

-We have thirty-eight full- and part-time employees and are located in Oakland.
+We have forty-two full- and part-time employees and are located in Oakland.

 As part of our dedication to the diversity of our staff, GiveWell is committed to Equal Employment Opportunity without regard for race, color, national origin, ethnicity, gender, protected veteran status, disability, sexual orientation, gender identity, or religion.
 People of color, people with disabilities, women, and LGBTQ candidates are strongly encouraged to apply.